logo

 meditators

 We meet on the first and third Thursday evening of each month from 7-9 pm.
-NOTE this is a recent change which started Sep 2022.

-If you would like meditation instruction, please just mention it at the beginning.
-Those of us who have done it before are always happy to review the instructions - it always seems fresh.
 We typically meditate from about 7 to 7:30, which includes a period of Tonglen practice.
 Tonglen is a particular practice for opening your heart, becoming willing to explore taking on the suffering of others and giving up any ownership of your own well-being.
 If you're not familiar with tonglen, that's not a problem - you can just stay with your regular meditation until you get a chance to get instructions in tonglen.
 If there is a Thursday night talk happening, that usually goes from about 7:30 to 8:00 or 8:15.
 After that there's time for discussion, which sometimes gets lively.
 We always honor and respect everyone's opinion, whether or not we agree with it.

 WHAT'S HAPPENING NOW